*** BEATRICE (LP-album) was my 2nd recorded work. Later, it appeared also in a CD together with my 1st LP-album ONAR.

 Then we ‘d be faced with a puppet brought to life.
 A living doll.
 A human being with flesh and bones, living and dreaming just like us.
 Singing, desiring, yearning, aching, whispering.

-My music makes no attempt to describe this process of metamorphosis.
+My music makes no attempt to describe or explain this process of metamorphosis.
 It takes it for granted and simply presents «snapshots» of this now vulnerable goddess enduring her mortality in our cruel world.

 In the songs 2 – 5 we can envision Beatrice, the incarnated goddess, as a simple woman experiencing the feeling of being in-love, talking to us as if we were one person, the person with whom she is in love.
 In the prelude and the 6th song we answer to her.

-And in the end she stands «before» us (not «with» us), as «idea and naked moment», bewildered by the heavy role we have allotted her without even asking, as lonely as she was before we allowed her to stand before us in her human form.
+And in the end she stands «before» us (not «with» us), as «idea and naked moment», bewildered by the heavy role of an idealised figure that we have allotted her without even asking, as lonely as she was before we allowed her to stand before us in her human form.

 THE LEAFLET 02